windingwind/zotero-plugin-template/README.md

 ## Features

+> [!warning]
-> ❗The localization system is upgraded (dtd is deprecated and we do not use .properties anymore).
+> The localization system is upgraded (dtd is deprecated and we do not use .properties anymore).
 Only supports Zotero 7.0.0-beta.12 or higher now.
 If you want to support Zotero 6, you may need to use `dtd`, `properties`, and `ftl` at the same time.
 See the staled branch `zotero6-bootstrap`.

 - Event-driven, functional programming, under extensive skeleton;
 - Simple and user-friendly, works out-of-the-box.